holgerl/3d-visualization-workshop/tasks/task4.md

 In the previous task we mentioned the different ways to pass data to a shader program and looked at how Uniforms worked.
 The other way to pass data into a shader is by using Attributes.

-Attributes are attached to vertices, meaning we can have unique values per vertice.
-This is nice if we want to displace each vertice in some random way.
+Attributes are attached to vertices, meaning we can have unique values per vertex.
+This is nice if we want to displace each vertex in some random way.

 In order to attach values to vertices in a `three.js`-geometry we need to change from a normal geometry to a buffer geometry.
 As with so many things in the `three.js` (and WebGL) world, the difference between a normal geometry and a buffer geometry is mostly in its performance characteristics.
 The API and behavior is mostly the same.